 “Now, we’re able to own our own destiny much more fluidly,” he said.

-The Army’s new approach represents more than just a few pieces of new technology.
+The Army’s new approach represents more than just a few pieces of technology.
 Mr. Miller said it’s a fundamental change to how American soldiers think about the tools they use to fight.

 “We’re not putting soldiers as the first line,” Mr. Miller said.
-“We’re trading blood for steel and it’s steel on our side and blood on their side.”
+“We’re trading blood for steel, and it’s steel on our side and blood on their side.”

 • John T. Seward can be reached at jseward@washingtontimes.com.